 Using Custom URLs you can set up imaginary URLs to find and remember specific sections or pages of the website.
 Custom URLs allow you to track multiple pages of your website even if the website pages do not have a consistent pattern.
 There are two different use cases for using custom URL on SPAs:

-If actual URL does not change and you want to run the test on custom URL, use the following code snippet.
+If the actual URL does not change and you want to run the test on custom URL, use the following code snippet.

 If actual URL is changing and you want to change the custom URL, use the following code snippet to update the custom URL: